Follow-Up Emails for Job Interviews: 3 Templates

 Thank you again for your time,

 You can use a template to make writing a follow-up email quick and easy.
+Templates help with writer's block, provide formatting guidance, and give you a great starting point for your email.
 Make sure to save your favorite templates so you can reuse them later on with appropriate adjustments.
-Templates help with writer's block and give you a great starting point for your email.
 Just fill in your information, add any personal touches that you think help, and you're ready to send.

 Key content elements

-When writing a follow-up email after an interview, you can personalize the message but make sure it includes these key content elements:
+When writing a follow-up email after a job interview, make sure it includes these key content elements:

 • Use the interviewer's name.
-Address your interviewer by name, so it feels personal and genuine.
+Address your interviewer by name to make the note feel personal and sincere

-• Use a professional email signature.
-Be professional and use an email sign-off with your name and additional contact information.
+• Use a professional sign-off.
+Finish your email with a polished signature that includes your full name and contact details

 Template 1: Quick thank-you